Canon 1300D vs Fujifilm X-Pro2

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-Pro2 provides a faster frame rate than the 1300D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1300D vs Fujifilm X-Pro2

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-Pro2 has an electronic viewfinder (2360k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-Pro2 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 1300D has a higher magnification (0.50x vs 0.39x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Fujifilm X-Pro2 along with similar information for a selection of comparators.